vveisard/blue-ball/WORK.md

 ## ACCEPTANCE

-- I can move freely in a "isosphere" model
-- I can move freely around an isosphere model
+- I can move freely move around the stage mesh

 ---